Nicholas-BI/bakery-efficiency-score/README.md

 Each recipe’s score is calculated in four steps:

+1. Total up raw values
-1. Normalize each metric to the [0–1] range
+2. Normalize each metric to the [0–1] range
-2. Apply user-selected exponents (from sliders)
+3. Apply user-selected exponents (from sliders)
+4. Raise values to those weights
-3. Multiply weighted metrics, divide by penalized ones
+5. Multiply weighted metrics, divide by penalized ones
-4. Rank all results in real time
+6. Rank all results in real time

 📄 [See Measures Overview](./docs/measures_overview.md)
 📥 [Download DAX Measures (.xlsx)](./docs/data/dax_measures.xlsx)